 Not just for those looking to pursue a career in counselling

 Learning counselling skills is beneficial to any area of life whether for personal development or as a vocation.
-The Introduction to Counselling course is open to anyone and the skills acquired throughout the course are transferable.
+The Introduction to Counselling online course is open to anyone and the skills acquired throughout the course are transferable.

 Did you know ‘listening’ is one of the most important aspects of communication?

 With as many as one in four people experiencing a mental health ill health each year in the UK, the course provides communication tools to understand, observe, empathise and help to effectively listen to those around us.

 This interactive 12 hour course held over either 4 or 6 weeks benefits those who are responsible for others in any role including managers, team workers, teachers, parents and carers.
 Whether working in private or public health, nursing, caring, counselling, mental health, teaching, mentoring, guidance, customer services, human resources, management, or pastoral areas.
 We limit numbers to a maximum of 12 on each course to ensure the best learning experience.

 It may dispel myths and preconceived ideas you may have had about counselling.
 You may be inspired to learn more about yourself and possibly look to seek your own therapy.